How to Get Rid of an Itchy Throat: Causes and Remedy

 However, more than just being uncomfortable, an itchy throat can be a sign of more serious conditions like dehydration.
 Problems like bacterial infections, viruses, and allergies can also cause an itchy throat.

-In this blog, we’ll show you how to get rid of an itchy throat.
+In this blog, we’ll explain how to get rid of an itchy throat.
 You’ll learn about the main causes of an itchy throat and find out why signs of dehydration may play a role.
-Plus, you’ll discover how an oral rehydration solution like DripDrop ORS can help tackle the dehydration that causes an itchy throat.
+Plus, you’ll discover how a solution like DripDrop can help tackle the dehydration that causes an itchy throat.
 That way, you can stay hydrated and feel your best.